Ved-vampir/ceph_perf_counters/README.md

     Note, if you don't use one of -c or -g options, all counters from perf schema will be used.

-    You will get output like this:
+    You will get table output like this:

             Collecting.....
             +-----------------------+-------------------+-------------------+